kristuff/minitoring/README.md

 ## Limitations/known issues/TODO
 - You cannot be logged in with the same account on multiple devices at the same time (won't fix).
-- Web installer does not honor Mysql and PostgreSQL, for now Sqlite only (**TODO** but for now no periodic monitoring so no need to a large database)
+- Web installer does not honor Mysql and PostgreSQL, for now Sqlite only (**TODO** but for now no periodic monitoring so marge database not needed)
 - Packages: deb only, support for other systems?
 - Suppose Fail2ban installed (**TODO** option)
 - Translation in progress